Varied, rugged, romantic, and fun, the Auvergne-Rhône-Alpes region of France is undoubtedly unique.

-France is much wilder here with lots of protected natural parks and open spaces with wild animals.
+France is much wilder here, with lots of protected natural parks and open spaces with wild animals.
 If you don’t live in one of the major cities, you still probably find plenty of time off to explore the vineyards and taste wine or head to the Alps and go skiing.

 Outdoor activities are common, and thanks to being sufficiently far south, the excellent weather makes it possible to spend lots of time outdoors in summer and winter.

-People here work to live, they don’t live to work.
+People here work to live.
+They don’t live to work.
 With several big cities and lots of space outdoors to explore, life here is all about working hard, making money, and enjoying your life.

 Each of the 12 departments is fiercely proud of its cuisine and traditions, which are very varied.

 In the Savoie and Haute-Savoie, you’ll find traditional cheeses and the famous culture of the French Alps.
-In the Ardèche, you’ll find lots of dishes using wild boar as well as surprisingly good wine and, in the Drome, you’d be forgiven for thinking you’d wandered into the Provence.
+In the Ardèche, you’ll find lots of dishes using wild boar as well as surprisingly good wine and in the Drome, you’d be forgiven for thinking you’d wandered into the Provence.

-Like the rest of France, the area has a combination of totally unspoilt, traditional villages where you’ll be the only non-French people for miles, and then some places are packed full of expats and second-home owners.
+Like the rest of France, the area has a combination of totally unspoiled, traditional villages where you’ll be the only non-French people for miles, and then some places are packed full of expats and second-home owners.

 The Alps are the worst culprit, with more expats than locals.